When it comes to protecting buildings and enclosures from forced entry by individuals, LPS 1175 is the go-to standard in the UK.

 How Would These Impact You In The Fencing Industry

-You not only want a fence that looks strong, you want proof that it can stop a vehicle and keep out intruders, even with the use of tools.
+You not only want a fence that looks strong, but you also want proof that it can stop a vehicle and keep out intruders, even with the use of tools.

-For certain sectors, using fencing that meets one or more of these standards may not be optional, it could mandatory.
+For certain sectors, using fencing that meets one or more of these standards may not be optional; it could be mandatory.
 This could be in sites such as airports, MOD sites, city centres, stadiums, and also for insurance requirements or planning permissions.

 Standards give customers a clear, measurable way to compare fencing.
 It enables them to choose the right solution for their specific threat level.